rumeysaai/Signuture_Forgery_Detection/TRAINING_PARAMETERS.md

 **Q: What should Batch Size be?**
 A: 32 works well in most cases.
 If you get a memory error, reduce to 16.

+**Q: What should Patience be?**
+A: 10 is recommended for most cases.
+Increase to 15-20 if model is learning slowly.

+**Q: Why did training stop at epoch 11/100?**
+A: Early Stopping activated!
+The model didn't improve for 10 epochs (patience=10), so training stopped early.
+This is normal and good - the best model was saved automatically.

 **Q: Which model should I choose?**
 A: CNN is recommended for starting.
 You can try Siamese later.

 **Q: How long does training take?**
 A: Depends on data amount and parameters.
 Usually 1-4 hours.
+May stop earlier if Early Stopping activates.

 **Q: Can I turn off the computer during training?**
 A: No!
 If training is interrupted, you need to start over.
 The best model is automatically saved but training won't complete.